Aerobic Exercise Program During and After Cancer Treatment

 Talk Test

 Another easy way to determine if you are working hard enough is the talk test.
 When you are walking you should feel a little breathless and you may sweat.
 You should aim for a speed or pace that allows you to talk, but not sing.
 When you talk, it should be “breathy.”
+You should be able to get a few words out before needing to take another breath.
 If you are able to sing, then your intensity is too low, and you should quicken your pace.

 Cool Down

 At the end of your exercise, you need to cool down your heart, body temperature, and muscles.
 You should walk slowly for 5 minutes before stopping.
+This is one way to reduce the risk of dizziness and feeling faint after exercising.
 If you have a heart condition, your provider may ask you to cool down for more than 5 minutes.

 How many days each week should I exercise?

-During treatment, you should try do some activity most, if not all days of the week.
-You might start with 3-5 minutes in the “training zone,” adding in 1-5 minutes per week so that eventually you are walking for 20-30 minutes at one time.
+During treatment, you should try to do some activity most, if not all days of the week.
+You might start with 3-5 minutes in the “training zone,” adding in 1-5 minutes per week to work yourself up to 20-30 minutes at one time.
 For some, this may be too aggressive, so think about getting 20-30 minutes of walking done each day by breaking it up into smaller pieces.
 For example, walk 5 minutes, rest 5 minutes, and repeat.
+You can also spread the exercise up throughout the day by exercising a few minutes in the morning, around lunchtime, and then again late afternoon.
 If you have not exercised before, or you are having a lot of side-effects from treatment, you should start more slowly or consider seeking out the expertise of an oncology exercise specialist.

 Are there different exercise recommendations depending on what symptoms I have?